Chair and Officers

 Sara has supported the Club since its inception and has previously been owned by two Newfoundlands - Ffion and Kayleigh.
 She has now been taken over by her latest fur baby Newf - Kubeba.
 She has tried her hand at all aspects of Newf challenge including showing, draught and water work.

-In addition to her role as a committee member, Sara is also our Newf News editor.
+In addition to her role as a committee member, Sara is also our Newf News editor and our Membership Secretary.

 Penny has always shared her life with dogs and in 1998, she opened her home and heart to Jake, her first Newfoundland, and was instantly smitten with this amazing breed.
 She enjoys learning new disciplines with them, especially scent detection, tracking and search and rescue, and is a member of Grangewaters Working Newfoundlands.